refactorroom/pim/documents/lession_contribute/02_architecture.md

 - **Module 4**: Learn advanced testing techniques
 - **Module 5**: Implement new features using these patterns

-Understanding this architecture will help you make informed decisions when contributing to the CLG package and ensure your changes fit well with the existing design.
+Understanding this architecture will help you make informed decisions when contributing to the pim package and ensure your changes fit well with the existing design.